kscout/vault/controller/README.md

-# Vault API Controller
+# Controller
-Manages a Vault server's configuration through the HTTP API.
+Manages a Vault server through its HTTP API.

 # Table Of Contents
 - [Overview](#overview)